 Every part of the pumpkin is a superfood!
 Pumpkin seeds are some of the most potent, alkaline, nutritious seeds you can eat.
 They’re rich in protein, iron, magnesium, potassium, biotin, and omega 3 fatty acids.
-They’re also alkaline-forming like almonds so they build the body instead of break it down.
-Pumpkin seeds improve your mood, energy, and of course, your nails, hair and skin.
+They’re also alkaline-forming like almonds so they build the body instead of breaking it down.
+Pumpkin seeds improve your mood, energy, and of course, your nails, hair, and skin.
 Eat 1/4 cup a day and you’ll see stronger nails, hair, and clearer skin in no time.
-Try them in The Glow Bowl for an antioxidant packed meal that your nails, hair and skin will love in every single way!
+Try them in The Glow Bowl for an antioxidant-packed meal that your nails, hair, and skin will love in every single way!

 Choose the Best: Always go for raw and organic pumpkin seeds instead of roasted and salted.
 Whole Foods also makes plain organic pumpkin seeds under their 365 brand (which automatically contain no GMO’s, herbicides or pesticides).